 Recently I saw, on a facebook garage sale group a post of someone looking for a “local person to embroidery that could do embroidery, with reasonable rates”.
-I had only given things away before I thought free was pretty reasonable 😉 but I was excited about a chance to make a little bit of my hobby.
+Since I had only given things away before, I thought I could claim free as pretty reasonable rate 😉 I was excited about a chance to make a little bit of money from my hobby.
 It turns out she was getting married and wanted handkerchiefs embroidered.

-I have seen the beautiful mother of the bride and mother of the groom handkerchiefs with delightful poems before.
-However as I am not getting married and (until recently) none of my friends were either I hadn’t ever looked into making them.
-I wasn’t exactly sure on how to do the stabilizers so I told her I would do a test run and see if it worked.
+I had seen the beautiful mother of the bride and mother of the groom handkerchiefs with delightful poems before.
+However, as I am not getting married and (until recently) none of my friends were either I hadn’t ever looked into making them.
+I wasn’t exactly sure on how to do the stabilizers.
+I told her I would do a test run and see if it worked.
 I found a wording I liked (good ole’ pinterest!) and did a test run.
 It looked pretty nice!
 I used water soluble stabalizer though and when I washed it out it didn’t look so nice…really bumpy and not smooth.

 But still I was confident I could do it!
 I met her and got the handkerchiefs.
 It turns out they were a LOT smaller than I thought but if I did the embroidery in the opposite corner as the embellishment I thought it would work.
 Her wedding was three weeks away, I had nothing pressing to do next couple days.
 This will be fast and easy!
 She was going to send me the wording of exactly what she wanted on them.
 No problem I’ll just wait a bit for that………..and wait some more…….and some more…